AdaCore/spark2014/lrm/source/subprograms.rst

    ``mode_specification`` then all the rule applies to all mentioned subcomponents.

 .. todo:: Conditional mode specifications which have to be checked by proof.
+Target: rel2+.

 Global Aspects
 ~~~~~~~~~~~~~~